appacademy-prep-work/appacademy-prep-work.github.io/_includes/technical-interview.md

 One of the best ways to build your programming chops is to get a lot of practice solving problems and puzzles.
 This list, while not comprehensive, is a good starting point (and should keep you occupied for quite a while).

 - [Code Wars][code-wars]: A collection of coding challenges rated by difficulty.
 Once you solve a problem, you can see other programmers' solutions.

+- [Code Fights][code-fights]: Fun way to practice and test your programming skills against other programming players and bots.
+Let the fight begin.

 - [Project Euler][project-euler]: The first few challenges are fairly straightforward and can be brute-forced.
 As you get further into the challenges, you'll have to be more clever about optimizing your algorithms.

 - [Code Eval][code-eval]: Coding challenges broken into three categories by difficulty.
 Fairly heavy on file input/output, so it can be difficult to debug.
 Alternatively, try making your own tests.

 - [LeetCode][leetcode]: A platform for preparing for technical coding interviews.
 The code you submit isn't only evaluated for correctness, but speed as well.

 Keep the following in mind when approaching problems: